BhavanaBalasa/Grocery-Sales_SQL/README.md

 # Grocery-Sales_SQL
 ## Introduction
-      This project explores a structured sales database consisting of seven interconnected tables, offering a robust foundation for data analysis.
-      The dataset provides insights into product categories, customer demographics, employee details, geographic distribution, and sales transactions.
-      It enables aspiring data scientists to refine their SQL skills by working with real-world business scenarios.
+      This project explores a structured sales database consisting of seven interconnected tables, offering a robust foundation for data analysis.The dataset provides insights into product categories, customer demographics, employee details, geographic distribution, and sales transactions.It enables aspiring data scientists to refine their SQL skills by working with real-world business scenarios.
 ## Dataset Overview:
-      The dataset consists of seven interconnected tables
+      The dataset consists of seven interconnected tables.
-### File Name	Description
-    1. categories.csv: 	Defines the categories of the products.
+    1. categories.csv : Defines the categories of the products.
     2. cities.csv     : Contains city-level geographic data.
     3. countries.csv  : Stores country-related metadata.
     4. customers.csv  : Contains information about the customers who make purchases.
     5. employees.csv  : Stores details of employees handling sales transactions.
     6. products.csv   : Stores details about the products being sold.
     7. sales.csv      : Contains transactional data for each sale.
 ## Table Descriptions:
  1. categories: